ara-software/AraProc/README.md

 ### Environment Variables

-Because AraRoot has such strong dependencies on AraRoot and AraSim, the first thing the module does upon initialization is check that the correct library files are available.
+Because AraProc has such strong dependencies on AraRoot and AraSim, the first thing the module does upon initialization is check that the correct library files are available.
 These are the lines found in `araproc.__init__.py`.
 By default it looks for AraRoot and AraSim in `$ARA_UTIL_INSTALL_DIR`, and for FFTTools in `$ARA_DEPS_INSTALL_DIR`.
 If you have installed AraRoot, AraSim, etc. into non-standard locations, then you will need to update those paths.